ProjectDossier/ESSIR-2023-Legal-Tutorial/README.md

 #### Effectiveness of MiniLM-MSMARCO-V2 on the test set

-We evaluate the MiniLM trained on MS MARCO on our test set.
-Since the number of judged set of Aila is only 197 queries, we do no train
+We finetune legal BERT on 40 queries and evaluate it on 10 queries as evaluation set

 ---
 ## Large language models as few-shot re-rankers for statute retrieval